Quibi TV was an on-demand streaming application that focused on short-form video content. Episodes were around 10 minutes in length.

 Yet, reports soon emerged, stating that many of its advertising partners grew dissatisfied with the lackluster adoption and usage of the service.
 As a result, Quibi beefed up the number of ads it began to show to users.

-The team, furthermore, corrected a few mistakes it made with regards to the product.
+The team had to correct a few mistakes it made with regards to the product as well.
 Users were simply not digging the mobile-first viewing experience, which resulted in Quibi adding AirPlay and Chromecast as an additional viewing option.

 Data from SensorTower revealed that of the 910,000 users that signed up via the free trial, only 8 percent (equal to 72,000) remained committed to the platform.
 Despite adding more features (such as the ability to screenshot) as well as a completely free tier for Australians and New Zealanders, its demise became only a matter of time.